Free ticketed event

 Systems thinking is a critical differentiator for engineering leaders.
 It is not owned by anyone or any discipline.
-Its power lies in its applicability to any problem; in particular, to the most complicated multiobjective, multi-stakeholder large scale problems facing society.
+Its power lies in its applicability to any problem; in particular, the most complicated multi-objective, multi-stakeholder large-scale problems facing society.
 In industry, the most influential engineers who rise to leadership invariably learn to view problems as systems.
 They are able to combine outstanding technical skills with a systems perspective.

-The current state of engineer education, however, is famous for its focus and specialization.
-This focus is no accident -- the requisite knowledge to be an engineer requires deep understanding.
-In this juxtaposition – a need for systems thinkers and a curriculum for specialists -- lies the problem, the challenge, and the opportunity.
+The current state of engineering education, however, is famous for its focus and specialization.
+This focus is no accident – the requisite knowledge to be an engineer requires deep understanding.
+In this juxtaposition—a need for systems thinkers and a curriculum for specialists—lies the problem, the challenge, and the opportunity.

-We are not the first to recognize this need: in fact, it is a national focus.
-One can find the call for a systems approach in multiple National Academy of Engineering publications – and throughout most the Grand Challenges for Engineering .
+We are not the first to recognize this need; in fact, it is a national focus.
+One can find the call for a systems approach in multiple National Academy of Engineering publications – and throughout most of the Grand Challenges for Engineering .
 The demand for systems engineering in both the Department of Defense and NASA is evident by the offices in each focused on systems engineering.
 Finally, the many calls for “T-shaped” engineers frequently focus on how to produce engineers with the top bar of the T, not just the vertical depth.
-Then-director of NSF’s engineering education division, Marshall Lih captured the need for engineers who take a systems approach by saying that “narrowly trained engineers in America tend to be subordinate to other professions… [and] are ill-equipped to fill top jobs in business or industry” .
+Marshall Lih, former director of NSF’s engineering education division, captured the need for engineers who take a systems approach by saying that “narrowly trained engineers in America tend to be subordinate to other professions… [and] are ill-equipped to fill top jobs in business or industry.” .

 "In the systems approach, concentration is on the analysis and design of the whole, as distinct from ... the components or parts ...
 The systems approach relates the technology to the need, the social to the technological aspects; it starts by insisting on a clear understanding of exactly what the problem is and the goal ...
 It provides for simulation and modeling so as to make possible predicting the performance before the entire system is brought into being.
 And it makes feasible the selection of the best approach from the many alternatives."
 Simon Ramo, Cure for Chaos, pp. 11, 12